Some cancer treatments and medicines can cause dry mouth. Symptoms you may have include:

 Rinse your mouth 5 or 6 times a day for 1 to 2 minutes each time.
 Use one of the following solutions when you rinse:

 Do not use mouth rinses that have alcohol in them.
 You may use an antibacterial rinse 2 to 4 times a day for gum disease.

 Other tips for taking care of your mouth include:

 Talk with your dentist about:

-Drink at least 8 - 10 glasses of liquid each day (not including coffee, tea, or other drinks that have caffeine).
+Drink 8 to 12 cups of liquid each day (not including coffee, tea, or other drinks that have caffeine).

-Avoid alcoholic drinks.
-They will bother your throat.
-Also avoid foods that are very spicy, have a lot of acid or are very hot or cold.
+Avoid foods that are very spicy, that contain a lot of acid, or that are very hot or very cold.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.